 Celiac and Wheat Allergy – Similar But Not the Same

-Celiac disease and wheat allergy are two very different conditions that are often mistaken for one another.
-The symptoms are similar, the treatment similar, but the two are fundamentally different.
+Celiac disease, gluten intolerance and wheat allergy are very different conditions that are often mistaken for one another.
+The symptoms are similar, the treatment similar, but they are fundamentally different.

-Celiac disease: Celiac disease is an auto-immune disease where the immune system reacts against gluten, one of the proteins found in wheat, rye, and barley.
-The gluten damages the lining of the small intestine so that it loses the ability to absorb nutrients.
-Once treated, the condition may be reversed.
+Celiac disease is an auto-immune disease where the immune system reacts against gluten, one of the proteins found in wheat, rye, and barley.
+The gluten damages the lining of the small intestine and loses the ability to absorb nutrients.
+However, once treated, the condition may be reversed.

 What is gluten intolerance?